jalloh-codes/feed-reader-testing/README.md

-#How to run the project
+#H ow to run the project
     Clone the project on your local machine
     Open the index.html file on your browser when the contents is loaded, at the bottom of the page it will show the result of the testing.